 - An innovative construction project repairs remaining coastal wetlands, reconnecting Erie Marsh after six decades being separated from the Great Lakes.

-- Conservancy scientists recently developed a successful model to locate the varying types of key stopover sites along Lake Erie, and have used it to identify places still in need of protection.
-The Western Lake Erie Coastal Conservation Vision project is helping The Nature Conservancy and partners identify additional locations to expand and improve migratory bird stopover habitat throughout the Great Lakes.
+- Conservancy scientists recently developed successful models to locate the different types of key stopover sites for landbirds, shorebirds and waterfowl along Lake Erie, and have used it to identify places still in need of protection.
+The Western Lake Erie Coastal Conservation Vision project is helping The Nature Conservancy and partners identify additional locations to expand and improve migratory bird stopover habitat that also has other conservation and social benefits.

 - Because effective conservation efforts must occur at both ends of the migratory bird flyway, the Conservancy is protecting migratory bird habitat in Central and South America and throughout the Caribbean Islands, where many Ohio species overwinter.
 Learn more about our Migratory Bird Program.